JoshuaKGoldberg/eslint/docs/src/rules/no-unused-expressions.md

 /*eslint no-unused-expressions: "error"*/

 doSomething();
-"use strict"; // this isn't in a directive prologue, because there is a non-directive statement before it
+("use strict"); // this isn't in a directive prologue, because there is a non-directive statement before it

 function foo() {
     "bar" + 1;